 With so many great things to do, it’s hard to know where to start or come up with an itinerary.
 I spent two weeks in Tokyo and have put together my list of top recommendations for things to do and see, where to eat and how to have fun in Tokyo.
 I warn you, this post is a big one!!
 If there’s anything I’ve missed out or any recommendations you have, post them in the comments below.

-1. Cat café
+1. Visit a Cat Café

-3. Robot restaurant
+2. Robot restaurant

 A friend of mine likened Robot Restaurant to “discovering the meaning of life,” and she was right.
 I don’t want to tell you too much and spoil it for you, but you’ll be treated to an evening of cute Japanese girls dancing, singing and fighting robots.
 You might read reviews asking if it’s worthwhile going to Robot Restaurant.
 Yes, yes it is.
 Do not miss it.
-Find 15% OFF Discount Ticket for Robot Restaurant Shinjuku Tokyo here.

-4. Eat sashimi
+3. Eat sashimi

-5. Eat tempura
+6. Eat tempura

-I wouldn’t normally eat deep fried anything because it’s so heavy, but tempura is the exception to this rule.
+I wouldn’t normally eat deep-fried anything because it’s so heavy, but tempura is the exception to this rule.
 Real tempura chefs know how to make a light and crispy batter that doesn’t detract from the delicious seafood or vegetables inside.
 Funabashiya Honten is my top pick for the best tempura in Tokyo at a reasonable price.

-6. Eat yakitori
+7. Eat yakitori

-7. Eat shute sushi
+8. Eat shute sushi

 Sushi trains are for chumps, get yourself down to Japan’s only shute sushi restaurant, Uobei.
 You place your order on a touch screen and sit back and wait for the food to come to you.
-It’s a once in a lifetime experience that will see you laughing the whole time, thinking ‘is this actually happening?’
+It’s a once-in-a-lifetime experience that will see you laughing the whole time, thinking ‘is this actually happening?’
 Keep in mind, this place is cheap and cheerful so don’t go there expecting the best sushi of your life.

-8. Visit Don Quijote
+9. Visit Don Quijote

-Don Quijote is a variety store, supermarket, clothing store… EVERYTHING store, really, open 24 hours a day.
+Don Quijote is a variety store, supermarket, clothing store… EVERYTHING store, really, and it’s open 24 hours a day.
 This place is mind-boggling!
 They sell things you didn’t know you needed, didn’t know existed and have no idea what purpose they serve.
 A great place for souvenir shopping and stocking up on the weird and wonderful.